nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/ADG/topics/pairing_and_bonding_central.md

     -   *gConnEvtPairingComplete\_c*: the pairing process is complete, either successfully, or an error may have occurred during the SMP packet exchanges; note that this is different from the *gConnEvtKeyExchangeRequest\_c* event; the latter signals that the pairing was rejected by the peer, while the former is used for failures due to the SMP packet exchanges.
     -   *gConnEvtLeScKeypressNotification\_c*: the stack informs the application that a remote SMP Keypress Notification has been received during Passkey Entry Pairing Method.

 After the link encryption or pairing is completed successfully, the Central may immediately start exchanging data using the GATT APIs.
+Gap_RejectPairing may be called on any pairing event<br>
+**Figure 4.
+Central pairing flow – APIs and events.**
 |![](../images/figure5.png "Central pairing flow – APIs and events.
 Gap_RejectPairing may be called on any pairing event")

 |